Minyus/causallift/README.md

 uplift scores to optimize the marketing campaign.

-## What are advantages of "CausalLift" package?
+## What are the advantages of "CausalLift" package?

 - CausalLift works with both A/B testing results and observational datasets.
 - CausalLift can output intuitive metrics for evaluation.